Concordium/concordium-node-sdk-js/README.md

 };

-// Send the transaction to the node. const success = await client.sendAccountTransaction(simpleTransferAccountTransaction, signatures);
+// Send the transaction to the node. const success = await client.sendAccountTransaction(accountTransaction, signatures);
 if (success) {
     // The node accepted the transaction.
 This does not ensure that the transaction
     // will end up in a block, only that the format of the submitted transaction was valid.